-FS 1031 Flammable Liquids
+FS 1031 Flammable Liquids 1 credit (1 lec.)

 Provides individuals with the knowledge and skills necessary to function safely and effectively as an integral member of a firefighting team in a flammable liquids fire.
 Practical exercises are utilized to ensure student understanding of the proper method of flammable liquids firefighting.